mnott/csvdb/README.md

     2. Install [Vagrant](https://www.vagrantup.com/downloads.html)
     3. Install [Git](https://git-scm.com/download)

+Very important: If you are working on a Windows system, make sure to configure Git, when it installs, to \*not automatically\* convert Line Ends ("CR/LF").
+Shouly you have configured it wrongly, you can do this on the command line:

+    git config --global core.autocrlf false

+Also, before continuing, make sure that you have switched on Virtualization in your BIOS (the feature is often under either Configuration or Security, and is often called Intel Virtualization Technology and VT-d Feature: Enable both).
+If you fail to do this, the virtual machine will not start up, and also may be recognized wrongly as 32bit.

-Then, you open a command line, e.g. on your Desktop, and do this:
+Finally, you open a command line, e.g. on your Desktop, and do this:

     git clone https://github.com/mnott/csvdb
     cd csvdb